ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 #### IKEv2

 IKEv2 is a control protocol that runs on UDP port 500.
 Its primary goal is to generate keys for Security Associations (SAs).
-A SA contains shared (cryptographic) information used for establishing other SAs or keying ESP; See {{ESP}}.
+An SA contains shared (cryptographic) information used for establishing other SAs or keying ESP; See {{ESP}}.
-It first uses a Diffie-Hellman key exchange to generate keys for the "IKE SA", which is a set of keys used to encrypt further IKEv2 messages.
+IKEv2 first uses a Diffie-Hellman key exchange to generate keys for the "IKE SA", which is a set of keys used to encrypt further IKEv2 messages.
 It then goes through a phase of authentication in which both peers present blobs signed by a shared secret or private key, after which another set of keys is derived, referred to as the "Child SA".
 These Child SA keys are used by ESP.

 IKEv2 negotiates which protocols are acceptable to each peer for both the IKE and Child SAs using "Proposals".
 Each proposal may contain an encryption algorithm, an authentication algorithm, a Diffie-Hellman group, and (for IKE SAs only) a pseudorandom function algorithm.
 Each peer may support multiple proposals, and the most preferred mutually supported proposal is chosen during the handshake.